iterative/dvc.org/static/docs/commands-reference/lock.md

 iterating on the last stages only.
 In this sense `lock` causes any DVC-file to behave as an _orphan_ stage file as if created with `dvc add`.

-Note that by default, <abbr>import stages</abbr> are locked in their DVC-files (with `locked: true`).
-Use `dvc update` manually on them to force updating the file, directory, or <abbr>data artifact</abbr> from the external data source.
+Note that <abbr>import stages</abbr> are considered locked by default.
+Use `dvc update` manually on them to force updating the file, directory, or
+<abbr>data artifact</abbr> from the external data source.

 > Using `dvc update` on a locked stage is equivalent to running `dvc unlock`,
 > then `dvc repro`, and `dvc lock` again on an import stage.